felixkhoiscoding/fun_project_2_REAPYTHON1CIIOR/fun_project_2_REAPYTHON1CIIOR/README.md

 3. Page Title sudah dicustom

-# Documentation (Made by 'Claude 3.5 Sonnet' Agent )
+# DOCUMENTATION (Made by 'Claude 3.5 Sonnet' Agent )

     ## Technical Overview
     This AI Chatbot application is built using Streamlit and integrates with OpenRouter API to provide conversational AI capabilities.
 The application supports multiple language models and bilingual interface (Indonesian/English).